GatoRat/Project/Docs/SolutionLayout.md

 Contains applications which will be "shipped" or used internally.
 Currently the contents are:

-**Src/Apps/CoreFit** is project started to support my daughter's business and can be used as the basis for a Qt application.
-This uses an outdated programming style and would need to  be updated.
+> **Src/Apps/CoreFit** is a project I started to support my daughter's business and can be used as the basis for a Qt application.
+This uses an outdated programming style and an old version of Qt, so would need to be updated.

 ### Src/Exp